rdmark/Netatalk/README.md

 ### Troubleshooting
 If the LaserWriter driver fails to properly spool the print job to the printer, you may want to try to configure is differently through CUPS.
 Here it is helpful to have the web interface ready.
 Go to the Administration page, Add Printer, then pick the printer you want to share from the list of detected ones.
 Note that one printer may expose several interfaces, so choose the one that seems the most likely to work with LaserWriter spool queues.
 Afterwards, check with the nbplkup command which printers are available over AppleTalk, and have a look in the Chooser if a different printer has been detected now.

-You may also try different PPD files in the Chooser and see it that makes a difference.
+You may also experiment with different PPD files in the Chooser and see it that makes a difference.

 ## Time Server
 Netatalk also comes bundled with a [Timelord](https://web.archive.org/web/20010303220117/http://www.cs.mu.oz.au/appletalk/readmes/TMLD.README.html) compatible daemon that can be used to continuously synchronize vintage Macs' system clocks, enabling you to operate them without a PRAM battery, for instance.